TEMPER DOMESTIC VIOLENCE Ltd

 Other areas of counselling we deal with

-The Duluth model in America has very largely failed with court mandated men to demonstrate any positive outcomes - "Partner Abuse" will give you the scientific data for the main reason that it fails.
+The Duluth model in America has very largely failed with court mandated men to demonstrate any positive outcomes - "Partner Abuse" will give you the scientific data for the main reasons that it fails.
 In the UK RESPECT is bent on proving that Duluth works, despite the outcomes of their flagship project in London who could only claim that 22 men had successful outcomes - from the 230 men that approached them!

 The focus in this agenda needs to be the safety of children, not just the safety of women .
 Children are potentially at risk from both parents.
 Of course when people declare themselves to be victims of domestic violence they need to be believed and their claims need to be carefully explored.
-When children's safety is in question a healthy scepticism needs to be engaged and the focus needs to entirely the safety of the child, and not potentially compromised by a focus only on " the safety of women".
+When children's safety is in question a healthy scepticism needs to be engaged and the focus needs to be entirely on the safety of the child, and not potentially compromised by a focus only on " the safety of the woman".

 The courts and social services may commission the work.
 Charges are £120 for the initial meeting, £580 for the course work and £380 for a report.
 These figures reflect the additional work required.

 We have had to recognise that children have been mainly disadvantaged by our insistence about reports needing to be sponsored by an authority.
 We will now produce reports for the courts at a cost of between £75 and £175 depending upon the complexity. .